huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 See the documentation on [Manual configuration](./datasets-manual-configuration) for more information.

+## Supported file formats

+See the [File formats](./datasets-adding#file-formats) doc page to find the list of supported formats and recommendations for your dataset.

 ## Image and Audio datasets

 For image and audio classification datasets, you can also use directories to name the image and audio classes.